Stew Morrill

 Stewart Morrill (born July 25, 1952) is an American college basketball coach and the former head coach of the Utah State University men's basketball team.

+Biography

 Morrill was an All-American at Ricks College and a two-time All-Big Sky selection for Gonzaga University.
 He started his coaching career in 1974 as an assistant at Gonzaga, and continued at the University of Montana under Mike Montgomery in 1978.
 In the spring of 1986, he was promoted to head coach of the Grizzlies, and led them to an NCAA berth in 1991.
 Morrill coached at Colorado State University from 1991 to 1998 before resigning to go to Utah State.

 Morrill and Utah State gained national attention in March 2001 for their 77–68 upset of Ohio State in overtime in the NCAA tournament.

 On January 17, 2008, in an 82–78 victory over Boise State, Morrill logged his 226th Aggie victory, passing E. Lowell Romney to become the winningest coach in Utah State basketball history.